keithalewis/math/uf.md

 If a trading strategy has $A_{\tau_0} > 0$, $A_t \ge 0$
 for $t > \tau_0$, and eventually closes out then _arbitrage_ exists: it is possible to make money on the initial trade and never lose money over the life of the trading strategy.
-It is important to note this definition of arbitrage depends on the model used for cash flows and prices.
+This definition of arbitrage depends on the model used for cash flows and prices.

 [The Fundamental Theorem of Asset Pricing](https://kalx.net/um.pdf) describes all arbitrage-free models.

 ## Risk